National Sickie Day Predicted to Cost Employers £34 million The True Cost Of Sickness Absence on National Sickie Day Update

-Having seen a significant increase in the number of businesses we help by providing our absence assist services, we know this is an issue employees have begun to acknowledge.
+Having seen a significant increase in the number of businesses we help by providing our Attendance Pro services, we know this is an issue employees have begun to acknowledge.
 We now manage the absence process for over 8,500 staff members across the UK.
 This year have found a 47.65 per cent increase in absence calls today when compared with last Monday.
-The patterns we have observed from our service show that the cost National Sickie Day will have this year is extremely high, and there is still a lot more that can be done
+The patterns we have observed from our service show that the cost National Sickie Day will have this year is extremely high, and there is still a lot more that can be done What Is It?

 1. Sick or migraine (30%)